 Yes, what we talk about in therapy is confidential, with some very specific and limited exceptions, which we discuss prior to beginning therapy.

-$125 for 50-minute online video couples therapy session
+$150 for a 50-minute online video couples therapy session

-$125 for 50-minute online video individual therapy session
+$150 for a 50-minute online video individual therapy session

 My fee reflects the value of my investment in acquiring the training, skills, and experience necessary to offer you effective psychotherapy.
 As the client, the fee represents the value you place on your own healing and flourishing.